Claim History

 • Payer Directly

-After the date of the rejection, it will provide which of the three entities the rejection is generating from, and provide the specific event that is causing the rejection.
+After the date of rejection, the system will specify which of the three entities generated the rejection and provide details on the specific event causing it.

 Example of a Claim rejected at the Claim.MD Level